Materials: 16 cast and lacquered aluminium milk containers, lacquered glass

 Exhibition history: 2012 Ulrich Museum, USA; 2010 Galleria Continua Les Moulins, Boissy-le-Châtel, France; 2010 Permekemuseum, Jabekke, Belgium

 Courtesy: Lucy + Jorge Orta

-Milk was initially inspired by the poignent advertising campaigns “Vaso de Leche”, which targeted undernourished children in Peru in the early 1990's, yet the work refers to a wider set of health issues.
+Milk was initially inspired by the poignant advertising campaigns “Vaso de Leche”, which targeted undernourished children in Peru in the early 1990's, yet the work refers to a wider set of health issues.
 Over the years, Lucy + Jorge Orta have observed how people all over the world deal with milk as a staple of nutritional health in many diets.
 The cast aluminium jugs, bottles, packages and cartons no longer hold any milk, nor are they marked with significant texts or images.
-Rather, they are stripped of all labels and markings, revealing an aesthetic beauty born of functional design.
+Rather, they are stripped of all marketing, revealing an aesthetic beauty born of functional design.
 Milk pays tribute to its container, a seemingly insignificant and neutral object for an essential nutrient.

-This artwork was made possible through the collaboration with Royal DSM and dairy farmers in India as well as the Baliehof farm in Jabekke Belgium for the exhibition Wijheizij at the Permekemuseum in Belgium.
+This work was made possible through the support of Royal DSM and dairy farmers in Puna, India and with thanks to the collaboration of the Baliehof Farm for the exhibition Wijheizij at the Permekemuseum in Jabekke.